kullrich/CRBHits/paper.md

 19.5 \text{ , for } L_{\text{hit pair}} > 450
 \end{cases}$$

-, where $x_{\text{hit pair}}$ is the expected protein identity given the alignment length $L_{\text{hit pair}}$.
-If the actual $pident_{\text{hit pair}} \geq f(x_{\text{hit pair}})$, the given hit pair is retained for subsequent CRBH calculation.
+where $x_{\text{hit pair}}$ is the expected protein identity given the alignment length $L_{\text{hit pair}}$.
+If the actual protein identity of a hit pair exceeds the expected protein identity ($pident_{\text{hit pair}} \geq f(x_{\text{hit pair}})$), it is retained for subsequent CRBH calculation.

-In contrast to previous implementations, [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) only take coding nucleotide sequences (CDS) as the query and target inputs and translates them into protein sequences.
+In contrast to previous implementations, [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) only take coding nucleotide sequences (CDS) as the query and target inputs.
 This is due to the downstream functionality of [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) to directly calculate codon alignments within R, which rely on CDS.
-Its functions are completely coded in R and only the external prerequisites
+The inputs are translated into protein sequences, aligned and converted into codon alignments.
+Functions are completely coded in R and only the external prerequisites
 ([LAST](http://last.cbrc.jp/) and
 [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download))
-needs to be compiled.
+need to be compiled.
 Further, users can create their own filters before CRBH calculation.

 # Functions and Examples